- Council elections are held every 4 years.

 Having previously agreed at its February 2017 meeting to conduct a poll of electors at the 9 September local government election, Council resolved to frame the poll question as follows:

-“Do you favour the amalgamation of Mosman Municipal Council with Willoughby City Council and North Sydney Council?”
+“Do you support the amalgamation of Mosman Council with Willoughby City Council and North Sydney Council as proposed by the NSW Government?”

 This will be the seventh time Council has polled residents on the question of amalgamation since 1962, with the most recent poll conducted at the 2012 local government election.
 Across the six polls previously conducted, the average opposition to Mosman’s amalgamation has been 86.5% of voters.